Your most valuable asset

 Do you know what your most valuable asset is?
-Would you insure that asset if it worth more than a million dollars?
+Would you ensure that asset if it worth more than a million dollars?
 Most people think it would be a home, a cottage property or maybe a rare piece of art or jewelry.
 Would you be surprised to know that is you?

 You are your most valuable asset

-If you are your most valuable asset, then why is it that many self employed people do not insure themselves with any form of insurance.
+If you are your most valuable asset, then why is it that many self-employed people do not insure themselves with any form of insurance.
 If you earn an average of $5000 per month and you are currently 40 years old, between now and age 65 you would earn $1,500,000.00.
 (This is without factoring in any inflation).
-Without you and your ability to earn an income how would the insurance on your home or car be paid?
+Without you and your ability to earn an income, how would the insurance on your home or car be paid?
 As well; what would you have to live on, how would your medical bills be paid?

 The reality is that 1 in 3 Canadians become disabled for at least three months during their working years.
-Unfortunately some disabled people become our low income earners dependant on government services.
-If you are self employed it is important for you to see someone to discuss your needs for insurance.
+Unfortunately, some disabled people become our low-income earner’s dependant on government services.
+If you are self-employed it is important for you to see someone to discuss your needs for insurance.

 Disability insurance can vary greatly and can be customized to your needs.
-Often people don't want to spend money on “another” insurance product.
-Actually I am one of those people, formerly self employed “without” disability insurance.
+Often people don’t want to spend money on “another” insurance product.
+Actually I am one of those people, formerly self-employed “without” disability insurance.
 My thoughts and reasons were I was healthy, took care of myself, was physically fit.
 My job was low risk, seeing clients in their homes and working from my home office.
 I did not see the need to spend money on disability insurance.

 Imagine my regret when I went on a ski trip with an investment firm, used the rental skis, and had a severe injury when the ski bindings did not release!